 People can do the census over the phone, too.
 The languages available for doing the census by phone are: Arabic, Cantonese, English, French, Haitian Creole, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, Tagalog and Vietnamese.

 Can I still complete the census by mail?

 If you do not complete the census online or by phone, the Census Bureau might send you a paper form in the mail.
 These forms will arrive in mid-April and will be in English.
-You can request a paper form in Spanish from the Census Bureau.
+You cannot ask for a paper form in Spanish from the Census Bureau.

 When can I do the census?

-You can do the census online, by phone, or by mail at any point between mid-March and the end of July 2020.
+You can do the census online, by phone, or by mail at any point between mid-March and the end of October 2020.
 If you don’t do the census, a Census Bureau worker may come to your home to help you complete it in person.
-Census workers come in May, June, or July of 2020.
+Census workers may come in August, September and October 2020.